Mount of Beatitudes - Jesus Most Famous Teaching

 These two Hebrew words are so close in spelling and can be translated either way, depending on how you view the dots that represent the vowels.
 Jerome chose to use the translation “horns”.
 This choice has changed the way many view this Biblical character Moses.

-How does our translation of words from Hebrew and Greek into English shape our view of Biblical characters, event or doctrines?
+How does our translation of words from Hebrew and Greek into English shape our view of Biblical characters, events or doctrines?

 Jesus gave one of His most famous teachings on a hillside on the northwest side of the Sea of Galilee.
-The hills are formed by balsaltic rock, which has excellent sound attenuation qualities.
-I have been told by a reliable source who has lived and worked in Israel for the past 30 years that an American company placed microphones along the hillside and determined that people sitting at the top could hear the normal voice of someone speaking at the bottom.
-He told me that there is a hotel at the top of the hill that he and his wife stayed at and could not sleep because of the loud noise of cars and truck going up and down the road that zigs up from the shoreline to the top.
+The hills around this section of the lake are formed by balsaltic rock, which has excellent sound attenuation qualities.
+Randy Smith told us that an American company placed microphones along the hillside and determined that people sitting at the top could hear the normal voice of someone speaking at the bottom, over 400 yards away. .Our friend Roy Kendall told me that there is a hotel at the top of the hill above this site that he and his wife Mary stayed at and could not sleep because of the loud noise of cars and trucks going up and down the road that zigs up from the shoreline to the top.

 1When Jesus saw the crowds, He went up on the mountain; and after He sat down, His disciples came to Him.
 2He opened His mouth and began to teach them, saying,